Jscherbe/frontend/docs-src/content/sass/core/color/index.md

-Lighten a color using the default white by a percentage
+Tint (add white) a color using the default white by a percentage